momenelbarrawy/momenelbarrawy.github.io/content/portswigger/Information Disclosure.md

 draft: false
 ---
 # What is Information Disclosure
-Information Disclosure : is a class of security weakness where a system unintentionally reveals sensitive information to unauthorized users.
+Information Disclosure : is a class of security weakness where a system unintentionally ==reveals sensitive information== to unauthorized users.